Race Today: History

 In the mid-1970, the Race Today Collective allied with the Black Panther Movement formed by John La Rose, who had been the chairman of the Institute of Race Relations in 1972 and 1973.
 In 1978, the magazine's publication frequency changed from monthly to bimonthly.

 In 1985, Leila Hassan became the journal's editor; both the magazine and the Race Today Collective were discontinued in 1988.
 Described as "the most articulate organ of British Black politics in the 1970s", Race Today maintained close ties to the Notting Hill Carnival.

 Race Today Publications was one of the organisers of the International Book Fair of Radical Black and Third World Books, together with New Beacon Books and Bogle-L'Ouverture Publications.

 In September 2019, the book Here to Stay, Here to Fight: A Race Today Anthology, edited by Paul Field, Robin Bunce, Leila Hassan and Margaret Peacock, was published by Pluto Press.
 Race Today (2020), a film documenting the Race Today collective and its influence, was directed by Wayne G. Saunders, with Jean Ambrose as screenwriter and Linton Kwesi Johnson in the cast.

 In March 2023, to commemorate what would have been the 80th birthday of Darcus Howe, the Race Today Legacy Collective launched the magazine's online digital archive.
+The launch at Goldsmiths University of London coincided with the publication of a commemorative Special Issue, the first publication of Race Today since 1988, edited by Leila Hassan, Deirdre Osborne and Margaret Peacock.
+Gary Younge gave the keynote lecture at the event.